moonrepo/schema-plugin/README.md

-# Schema plugin
+# Schema-based plugin

-WASM plugin for [proto](https://github.com/moonrepo/proto) that is powered by a schema.
-Currently supports TOML.
+A WASM plugin that powers [proto](https://github.com/moonrepo/proto)'s [TOML plugin](https://moonrepo.dev/docs/proto/toml-plugin) pattern.
+This plugin is responsible for parsing the TOML schema file and providing the necessary information to proto by implementing the applicable WASM functions.

 ## Contributing